Discovery our catalogue enables you to find records from The National Archives and over 2,500 archives across the UK.

-Each year The National Archives contacts approximately 250 of the principal record repositories in the British Isles in order to discover which major and unusual accessions have been received.
+Each year The National Archives contacts over 250 of the principal record repositories in the British Isles in order to discover which major and unusual accessions have been received.
 This information is added to the indexes to the National Register of Archives.
-It is also edited and used to produce thirty-three thematic digests, including one relating to maritime history.
+It is also edited and used to produce thematic digests, including one relating to maritime history.
 The digests are made available online and distributed for publication in a number of learned journals and newsletters.
-Further information is available on accessions to repositories on The National Archives website.
+Further information is available on accessions to repositories on The National Archives' website.

 3. Relevant repositories